OUR HASTINGS HIVES

 The Bees & their honey

 The beehive behind me is known as a golden hive.
 It is similar to a top bar hive but more suited to our climate as it has a double wall of insulation and a ventilated wood shaving box.
-We have legs on it now!
 The bees make natural comb in this hive .
 We only take a very tiny amount of honey (one or two frames) in February once the winter bees start dying and the queen bee starts laying again.
+Our golden hive has been designed by the BeeKind

-This is known as super frame, where bees store honey.
-It is from a conventional hive using the stacked box method which is used for honey production.
-I don't commercial beekeepers puts the bees interests at the heart of the hive.
-To often its about how much honey can we get this year from the bees.
 A super frame is different from a brood frame where the queen lays her eggs.
 In the box method this is good as you don't want to be taking honey frames out and find you are also collecting unborn bees.
-We do not harvest any of our bee products on for mass production.
-I always remind myself and tell the children I teach when they taste raw honey that has not been processed with sugar and that it took 12 bees to make just one teaspoon of this precious golden liquid.
+We do not harvest any of our bee products for mass production, which keeps us local and sustainable.
+I always tell the children when they taste raw honey that it has not been processed with sugar and that it took 12 bees to make just one teaspoon of this precious golden liquid.

 This is a deep brood frame from the brood box.
 I like to give my girls as much room as possible There are no eggs in this frame and the bees are just building their own wax out onto the frame and storing honey here too.